crownedgrouse/be2bill/README.md

 This is *not* the case for sandbox environment processes, for debugging purpose, you are aware.

-Only non sensitive requests are stored on disk until they are commited.
+Only non sensitive requests (*) are stored on disk until they are commited.
 So in case of a brutal machine crash, all pending transactions, but sensitive ones, will be hopefully resumed at next start.
 This is the only case which may lead to a transaction loose.
 `be2bill` application being stopped will refuse new transactions, and try to wait for current transactions to be finished before stopping.

+As well, be2bill passwords in application environment variables, are hidden by stars at application start, in order to avoid (un)voluntary display on web site by web developpers.

+(*) Requests that do not manipulate credit card numbers.
+Payments using an alias are non sensitive, and therefore, are stored on disc.

 ## Getting started ##
 Procedure below let you quickly start to test in a sanbox environment.